GAM-team/GAM/wiki/Groups.md

 Group: testgroup3@domain.com, Updated
 Group: testgroup4@domain.com, Updated
 ```

+## Manage Members

+There are several options that are used to manage group members.
+* `allowExternalMembers False` - Users not belonging to the organization are not allowed to become members of this group.
+* `allowExternalMembers True` - Users external to your organization can become members of this group.

+With `allowExternalMembers True`, who can add external members to the group.
+* `allowExternalMembers True whoCanAddExternalMembers only_admins_can_add_external_members` - Only admins via the Admin Console or GAM
+* `allowExternalMembers True whoCanAddExternalMembers end_users_can_add_external_members` - Admins or designated member roles

+Member roles that allow member management.
+* `whoCanModerateMembers all_members` - All members of the group
+* `whoCanModerateMembers owners_and_managers` - All owners or managers of the group
+* `whoCanModerateMembers owners_only` - All owners of the group
+* `whoCanModerateMembers none` - Documented as No one in the group but appears to be All owners of the group

 ## Display information about specific groups
 The info command displays information as an indented list of keys and values.